 News

-Some 25 years ago, a young Parkinson's disease investigator, Robert Hauser, MD, stepped to the podium at an American Academy ...
+Some 25 years ago, a young Parkinson's disease investigator, Robert Hauser, MD, stepped to the podium at an American Academy of Neurology Conference to present findings from his patient survey that ...

 Among these, rest or resting tremor (RT)—a shaking that occurs when muscles are relaxed—is one of the most recognizable yet least understood.